What are Some of the World's Top Animation Film Festivals? ACR Takes a Look.

 Founded in 2010, Anifilm is one of the largest animation film festivals in Europe.
 This international event receives 1,200 submissions from around the world each year.
 For 2017, the festival selected 132 films.
 Typically held annually in May, the main competition of the festival is divided into two categories: Films for Grown-ups and Films for Children.
 Categories include Feature Films (longer than 60 minutes), Short Films (not longer than 50 minutes), Abstract and Non-narrative Animation, Student Films, Music Videos, Unconfined audio-visual works using the principles of animation in the widest extent possible, Commissioned Works, and Fan-made Videos for Concrete Songs.
 Works must be more than 50% animation.
 Click here for detailed submission guidelines and deadlines.

 Note: Information about the animation film festivals in this article was obtained from each festival’s official website.
-All information was current at the time this article was published.
+All information was current at the time of publication.